Giveth/giveth-wiki/wiki/documentation/deployments.md

 Parent Token: 0xf7e983781609012307f2514f63d526d83d24f466

 1.  name    MyEtherWallet Donations Token
-4.  decimals    18
+2.  decimals    18
-9.  symbol    MYD
+3.  symbol    MYD
-11.  transfersEnabled    NO
+4.  transfersEnabled    NO
-15.  controller    Address of the campaign
+5.  controller    Address of the campaign

-#### Vault (Deployed, very changeable)
+#### Vault

 1.  maxSecurityGuardDelay    1209600 The amount of time the security guard can delay a payment
 3.  owner    0xDdA882a62600C452419145781e45052fdC06382C